microsoft/language-server-protocol/_specifications/specification-3-15.md

 The `partialResultToken` is then used to report partial results for the find references request.

-If a server reports partial result via a corresponding `$/progress` the whole result must be reported using n `$/progress` notifications.
+If a server reports partial result via a corresponding `$/progress`, the whole result must be reported using n `$/progress` notifications.
 The final response has to be empty in terms of result values.
 This avoids confusion about how the final result should be interpreted, e.g. as another partial result or as a replacing result.

+If the response errors the provided partial results should be treated as follows:

+- the `code` equals to `RequestCancelled`: the client is free to use the provided results but should make clear that the request got canceled and may be incomplete.
+- in all other cases the provided partial results shouldn't be used.

 #### <a href="#partialResultParams" name="partialResultParams" class="anchor"> PartialResultParams </a>